Chart Color Schemes

 The level of general health in Diggers Rest is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Diggers Rest shows above-average health outcomes with a low prevalence of common health conditions among its general population.
+Diggers Rest shows better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.

-However, this rate is higher than the national average for older and at-risk cohorts.
-Approximately 52% of Diggers Rest's total population (~3,781 people) have private health cover, which is slightly higher than the average SA2 area.
-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 9.6% and 9.0% of residents respectively.
-A total of 71.7% of residents report being completely free from medical ailments, compared to 65.7% across Greater Melbourne.
-Diggers Rest has a lower proportion of seniors aged 65 and over at 9.2%, with 667 people in this age group compared to Greater Melbourne's 15.4%.
-While health outcomes among seniors require more attention than the broader population, overall health outcomes are promising.
+However, it has a higher prevalence among older and at-risk cohorts.
+Approximately 52% of Diggers Rest's total population (~3,834 people) have private health cover, slightly above the average for SA2 areas.
+The most prevalent medical conditions are asthma (9.6%) and mental health issues (9.0%).
+A higher proportion of residents (71.7%) report being completely free of medical ailments compared to Greater Melbourne's 65.7%.
+Diggers Rest has a lower percentage of seniors aged 65 and over (9.2%, or 676 people) than Greater Melbourne's 15.4%.
+While health outcomes among seniors in the area require more attention, they present some challenges compared to the broader population.

 Frequently Asked Questions - Health